-Today, the single rate of Newstart is $244 a week - that's just 45% of the minimum wage and is more than $130 under the poverty line.
+Today, the single rate of Newstart is $248.50 a week - that's just 45% of the minimum wage and is more than $130 under the poverty line.

-On average, recipients are forced to live on less than $17 a day after they've paid their rent.
-That's less than $17 a day for all other expenses, including utilities, transport, food, personal care and job-seeking; and doesn't leave scope to save for other major expenses such as car license and registration renewal, replacement white goods or a health crisis.
+On average, recipients are forced to live on around than $17 a day after they've paid their rent.
+That's $17 a day for all other expenses, including utilities, transport, food, personal care and job-seeking; and doesn't leave scope to save for other major expenses such as car license and registration renewal, replacement white goods or a health crisis.

+Subsisting on such a tiny income over an extended period of time dramatically shrinks your world and for many leads to a cycle of debt, stress and social isolation that gets harder and harder to break out of.
 This becomes more and more of a problem the longer you receive the payment, and more than 60% of the people who get onto Newstart are on it for more than 12 months, demonstrating the fact that the current system broken.

 This is not enough to support people while they get a new start in life.
 It affects their ability to search for work, particularly if they face other barriers such as age, disability or education, as many long term recipients of Newstart do.